 How to Get the MVP Grant

-Applications must satisfy the eligibility criteria outlined above and will then be competitively ranked against the following assessment criteria:
+Minimum Viable Product applications must satisfy the eligibility criteria outlined above and will then be competitively ranked against the following MVP assessment criteria:

 - Economic benefits to NSW – Examples of this include job creation and/ or enhancing the talent pool in Jobs for NSW target segments; export potential of solution; benefits to regional NSW